aquafinatrippy/cosmos-odyssey/README.md

 `On first one`, 'cd server', 'npm install' and 'npm run start'.
 `Second terminal window`, 'cd client', 'npm install' and 'npm run serve'

+## ENV setup for db

+At server folder create new .env file and in there add Mongodb connection string: MONGODB_URI={here goes connection string}

 ## Using this repo

 Open in browser: `http://localhost:8080/`